benchan777/restaurant-picker/README.md

 # Random Restaurant Generator
 A simple web app built with flask that will pick random restaurants for you near you, or in a location of your choice.
+Also displays basic restaurant information along with the location of the restaurant on a map.

 ## What you'll need
 - MongoDB running